felipe-zapata/toolbox-test/README.md

 - Didn't get 100% coverage, but it's close enough.
 - Didn't handle properly the errors in the missing files case.
 What should be the output?
 Logged for now
 - Didn't move the test variables to another file
+- Used create-react-app to bootstrap the frontend
+- Didn't declutter the generated code from create-react-app
+- Didn't add router because we only have one page
+- Didn'd add styling for each component